wazuh/wazuh-dashboard-plugins/public/react-services/error-management/README.md

 - Operational errors (development) - Native javascript errors
 - Wazuh API errors
-- Elasticsearch Error
+- Indexer Error
 - Axios errors
 - Etc

-Our frontend server-side have a intermedial layer between the frontend and the backend APIs like elastic and wazuh.
+Our frontend server-side have a intermedial layer between the frontend and the backend APIs like Indexer and wazuh.
 This layer catch the error and categorize them by type and add a custom error code.

  ### Error codes: code
- * wazuh-api-elastic 20XX
+ * wazuh-api-Indexer 20XX
  * wazuh-api         30XX
- * wazuh-elastic     40XX
+ * wazuh-Indexer     40XX
  * wazuh-reporting   50XX
  * unknown           1000